Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 - Name tag (e.g. from a previous conference)
 - Indoor shoes/slippers (there are no shoes allowed inside and the floor is quite cold)
 - Head lamp/ flashlight (there are no streetlights)
 - Best to use a backpack for all your belongings.
-You need to walk approx. 1.5 km from the train station to the Research Station over a snow-covered dirt road.
+You need to walk approx. 1.5 km from the train station to the Research Station over a dirt road.
 Roller suitcases do not work
 - Sauna accessories
 - Sun glasses
 - Sun cream